hallgrimur1471/programming/ctf_writeups/2020/icectf/misc/my_hometown.md

 b'NjQuMC\x8c\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00'
 ```

 These results look giberish, and they are actually, because trying to find the modular cube root of c this way introduces big floating point errors.
-I used [this](https://stackoverflow.com/a/637321) algorith I found on Stack overflow to calculate `m` with the answer's default accuracy of 27 (x in this algorithm is the c):
+I used [this](https://stackoverflow.com/a/637321) algorith I found on Stack overflow to calculate `m` with the answer's default accuracy of 27:

 ```python
 from decimal import *